 Jacob Plagmann received his B.A. in Comparative Literature and Russian from the University of Oregon…

 Xita Rubert is a Spanish writer and PhD Candidate at Princeton.
-Before joining the department, she studied philosophy and literature in England and France; at Princeton, she researches and teaches on Latin American, North American and European literature.
-She is particularly interested in crossovers with other disciplines, such…
+Before joining the department, she studied philosophy and literature in Europe; at Princeton, she works and teaches on 20th century literature in English, Spanish and Portuguese.

 Fay Slakey is a second-year graduate student in the department of Comparative Literature.
 Before coming to Princeton, she earned her BA in Modern Literature at the Université de Bretagne Occidentale in Brest, France.
 She holds two masters’ degrees from the same university, the first in Medieval Celtic Languages and the second in Medieval…